VFM-VAE: Vision Foundation Models Can Be Good Tokenizers for Latent Diffusion Models: Method

-We also add a representation reconstruction loss to ensure that $\mathbf{z}$ preserves essential information from the original high-dimensional VFM representation, which will be introduced in the following subsection.
-This overall encoder design is crucial for maintaining the semantic richness of the VFM while ensuring computational efficiency for the subsequent diffusion training.
+From this posterior, the latent code $\mathbf{z}$ is obtained via the reparameterization trick~\cite{vae}.
+We also impose a representation reconstruction loss to ensure that $\mathbf{z}$ preserves essential information from the original high-dimensional VFM representation, which will be introduced in the following subsection.
+This encoder design is crucial for maintaining the semantic richness of the VFM while ensuring computational efficiency for the subsequent diffusion training.

-\subsection{VFM-VAE Decoder Architecture}
+\subsection{VFM-VAE decoder architecture}

-Unlike the standard SD-VAE decoder~\citep{ldm}, which maps a single latent input to a single image output, our proposed decoder architecture incorporates two key upgrades: Multi-Scale Latent Fusion and Progressive Resolution Reconstruction Blocks.
+Unlike the standard SD-VAE decoder~\cite{ldm}, which maps a single latent input to a single image output, our proposed decoder architecture incorporates two key upgrades: Multi-Scale Latent Fusion and Progressive Resolution Reconstruction Blocks.
 These components are specifically designed to address the challenge of reconstructing high-fidelity images from semantically-rich but detail-poor VFM representations.
 Below, we first introduce the Multi-Scale Latent Fusion mechanism, followed by a detailed description of the Progressive Reconstruction Blocks.

-\textbf{Multi-Scale Latent Fusion.} Given the latent representation $\mathbf{z}$, we first decompose it into global and spatial components for scale-specific processing.
+\textbf{Multi-Scale latent fusion.} Given the latent representation $\mathbf{z}$, we first decompose it into global and spatial components for scale-specific processing.
 A global component, $\mathbf{z}_g = \text{GlobalPool}(\mathbf{z}) \in \mathbb{R}^{c}$, captures overall style information, functioning as a holistic descriptor that is invariant to spatial layout.
 Concurrently, a set of spatial components, $\{\mathbf{z}_s^{(i)} \in \mathbb{R}^{c \times h_i \times w_i}\}_{i=1}^{N}$, are generated by applying reshape operations to create different scales from $\mathbf{z}$.
-The reshape operations include techniques like pixel shuffling and unshuffling~\citep{pixelshuffle}; further implementation details are provided in the Appendix~\ref{appendix:arch}.
+The reshape operations include techniques like pixel shuffling and unshuffling~\cite{pixelshuffle}; further implementation details are provided in the Supplementary Material Sec.~3.
 These decomposed latent components then serve as inputs to the subsequent progressive reconstruction blocks.